 In late 2017, Julie made the decision to step back from LoveEast, and handed me the reins.
 A daunting task, considering its print run of 12,000 and a readership of double that, but I was happy – and honoured – to take it on.

-Up until March 2020, the magazine was available in various shops, cafes and businesses across East London, however due to COVID, it is now delivered directly through letterboxes to homes in parts of Hackney, Tower Hamlets, Wanstead, Leytonstone and Walthamstow.
+Up until March 2020, the magazine was available in various shops, cafes and businesses across East London, however due to COVID, it was then delivered directly through letterboxes to homes in parts of Hackney, Tower Hamlets, Wanstead, Leytonstone and Walthamstow.

-It’s often the case that community magazines forget about focusing on the many interesting people, places and events that make up their readership; I believe LoveEast stands apart because it does the opposite by showcasing exactly those things.
-That’s down to Julie’s initial vision, which is at the heart of the magazine and which continues to this day.
+It’s often the case that community magazines forget about focusing on the many interesting people, places and events that make up their readership; I believe LoveEast stood apart because it did the opposite by showcasing exactly those things.
+That’s down to Julie’s initial vision, which is at the heart of the magazine and which continued through its last publication, in January of 2021.

-Julie has given us all something quite special, unique and valuable; I’m proud to continue that legacy and I hope you continue to enjoy LoveEast.
+Julie has given us all something quite special, unique and valuable; I’m proud to have carried that legacy forward as long as I was able, and I hope you enjoyed LoveEast.